botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/outputs-2.md

 same as `complexMessage`, minus a few keys that cannot be edited.
 Please refer to the documentation below.

 The `complexMessage` builder takes a lot more keys that give you fine-grained control over the message you want to send.
-For a full breakdown of all available keys, please refer to the [message functions documentation][message-docs].
+Refer to the [message functions documentation][message-docs] for a complete description.
 You're already quite far into the course, so you should be able to understand this documentation without much trouble.

 [message-docs]: /docs/reference/templates/functions#message